-Simple, stylish and easy to clean, we love this bold blue bistro set from Sol 72, available through Wayfair.
-Made of strong, water-resistant steel, this is a budget-friendly set that will last in all seasons – plus, it’s easy to fold and put away when the sun goes down.
+Simple, stylish and easy to clean, we love this bold blue bistro set from Zipcode Design, available through Wayfair.
+Made of strong, weather-resistant metal, this is a budget-friendly set that will last in all seasons – plus, it’s easy to fold and put away when the sun goes down.
 If you prefer more neutral tones, the set is also available in taupe.

 On a sultry summer day, a parasol is a must if you’re planning on spending the whole day outside without getting some painful sunburn.
-We just love the delicate design of this one from Dunelm, inspired by the dainty paper umbrellas traditionally carried in the Far East.
+We just love the delicate design of this one from Dunelm – the bright fuchsia shade will brighten up your garden in no time!

 How to care for your outdoor furniture

 Garden furniture may be made to withstand the weather, but it still needs some TLC now and then.
 Check out these expert care tips from Protek to keep your wooden garden furniture looking fresh and new.

 The number-one enemy of wooden garden furniture is water, which can cause swelling and damage.
 Mould can also take hold of wood and frost will attack any exposed areas.
 Protection by waterproofing is key here – you can also add a splash of colour at the same time.
 Look for waterproof coatings that contain fungal inhibitors to protect the surface beneath from mould while still allowing the timber to breathe.
 Old coatings can be painted over if they’re water-based and repaired.